bozzum/img2ps/ReadMe.md

 colour or b/w image, render it in a nice way, and produce a Postscript[^1] output that can be embedded into a `troff/groff` document.

+As an additional feature **img2ps** can also store the result as a PNG file: Just specify the output file name with a `.png` extension.
+As easy as that!

 [^1]: Technically the output is Encapsulated Postscript (EPS).
 This is really just a technicality.